 But hey, isn’t that what I’ve been saying all along about why early potty is wonderful?
 If you are already taking your baby on your hip with you everywhere, you can give them such frequent sing-song-sitting opportunities to eliminate, versus waiting for your preschooler to decide it all himself, tell you “No!” and hold it until the cows come home.

 Dr. Hodges didn’t include the many articles and studies from the U.S., Canada and Europe which he said not to post in his comments because he’d already read them and didn’t agree with any of them, but since they are highly regarded by other pediatricians and psychologists.
 So…here: I believe you deserve more than just my opinion and the case study of one child.
 Studies posted below (and recently Updated!):

 UPDATE: I came across a very important study.
 Oliveira da Fonseca et al in the April 2011 Journal of Pediatric Urology found no association between Infant Potty Training (defined in this study as < 24 months) and dysfunctional elimination syndrome (symptoms include urinary tract dysfunction and constipation).
 Here there were 80 patients between the ages of 3 and 17 years, looking back at age of potty learning.
-Given that this study’s larger sample size (Dr. Hodges study had a sample size of 30, all patients at his urology clinic)and that they specifically looked at the impact of Infant Potty and and constipation, it seems clear that the relationship established is that there is not a relationship between IPT and constipation.
+Given that this study’s larger sample size (Dr. Hodges study had a sample size of 30, all patients at his urology clinic) The new study specifically looked at the impact of Infant Potty and and constipation, it was clear that there is not a relationship between Infant Potty and constipation.
 (Since Hodge’s collection of data from his practice did not look at infant potty learning at all, and in fact, he may have himself had zero patients who learned as infants and his feelings about infant potty learning may be only a theory.
 A theory which had been proved wrong when looked at by these other researchers the year prior.) http://www.jpurol.com/article/S1477-5131(11)00080-5/abstract

 American Academy of Pediatrics.
 2006.
 Toilet training readiness American Academy of Pediatrics website. (visited November 24, 2006)